Fermentation

 Ingredients for beer production:

-1. Malt - Any type of cereals can be used for the production of beer i.e. barley, wheat, rice etc. Beer can be made from a single grain, a combination of grains or malted barley.
-Barley is the most predominantly used.
-Reasons why Barley is used:
+1. Malt - Any type of cereals can be used for the production of beer i.e. barley, wheat, rice etc. Beer can be

-• Barley is cheaply available.
+- Barley is cheaply available.

-• Barley is not used as a staple diet.
+- Barley is not used as a staple diet.

-• Barley is very low in protein, which in excess can cause cloudiness.
+- Barley is very low in protein, which in excess can cause cloudiness.

-• Barley grain has a protective sheet, which protects barley from contamination.
+- Barley grain has a protective sheet, which protects barley from contamination.

-• Barley has a lot of insoluble starch which must be converted to soluble starch and which in turn has to be converted to sugar.
+- Barley has a lot of insoluble starch which must be converted to soluble starch and which in turn has to be converted to sugar.
 For that, the barley has two enzymes: the cystase and the diastase.
 The cystase converts the insoluble starch to soluble starch and the diastase converts the soluble starch into sugar.

-2. Water - The body of beer consists of 90% water and quality & mineral content affect the character of the brew.
-It provides bulk and body.
-It contributes to the flavour.
-Many breweries have their own sprigs or wells for water.
+sprigs or wells for water.
 Termed as liquor in the brewery.
 Water contains salts like bicarbonate, sodium, calcium, magnesium and sulphur.
 High level of bicarbonate will produce acidic mash, which will reduce the extraction of sugar from malts.
 Too much sulphur will give bitterness in the brew.
 Magnesium is an essential ingredient for yeast.

-3. Hops - Hops (Humulus Lupulus) are the ingredient in beer that provides its backbone of bitterness, increases its microbiological stability, helps stabilize its foam, and greatly influences its taste and aroma
+3. Hops - Hops (Humulus Lupulus) are the ingredient in beer that provides its backbone of bitterness, increases its microbiological stability, helps stabilize its foam, and greatly influences its taste and aroma.

 Brand Names of Hops

-1. Brewer gold 2.
+- Brewer gold 2.
 Northern brewers 3.Fuggles 4.
 Bavarian hops

 5 Saaz 6.
 Secret 7.
 Perle 8.
 Progress